 - Games, movies, music, books that are not about programming: Writing reviews is excellent practice, and warms your blog.

 Please don't care about reach.
 Reach is not the aim of writing about programming.
 Seth Godin: "Most of the time, you'll aim to delight the masses and you'll fail.
 So much easier to aim for the smallest possible audience, not the largest, to build long-term value among a trusted, delighted tribe, to create work that matters and stands the test of time."

 Since you don't care about reach, don't waste time on SEO.
 Your goal is not to get lots of hits.
 You aren't BuzzFeed.
 Random visitors aren't valuable to you, because you don't show ads.
 Instead, your goal is to attract specialists in your field so you can share ideas with them.
 Luckily, you can reach these specialists without much effort.

 First, find the aggregator your community reads.
 I write a lot about Python, and the Planet Python aggregator is by far my best channel for distributing articles.
 Any article I put in the "Python" category is included in its feed, and that guarantees a few hundred visits.
-Write email@example.com to get included.
+Send a pull request to have your feed included in Planet Python.
 (And be patient, it's run by volunteers with busy lives.)
 If you write about another language or technology with a large community, find its aggregators and request to be included in them.

 Tweeting your articles has some value.
 More valuable is posting your article on a relevant subreddit.
 And use your own home page to send visitors to your best articles, don't just display the most recent ones there.